Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 For example, a Magma Carta Personal Explosives™ Hand Grenade has the skill Explode 4.
 When the grenade goes off, roll Explode to A everyone in the same zone.

-Using gear with an effect skill typically calls for the character to take an {{overcome}} action to activate the item.
+Using gear with an effect skill typically calls for the character to take an :fate[overcome] action to activate the item.
 If that's successful the character can pass the initiative baton to the device and roll for its effect.
-If the {{overcome}} succeeds with style, the boost can be passed to the device.
+If the :fate[overcome] succeeds with style, the boost can be passed to the device.

 The effect skill is only relevant when the character is pressed for time or resources, as during a conflict.
-When such conditions don't exist the character can simply roll an {{overcome}} to use the gear or accomplish their goal with no roll required.
+When such conditions don't exist the character can simply roll an :fate[overcome] to use the gear or accomplish their goal with no roll required.
 For example, a doctor using anesthetics under normal circumstances would not roll at all.
 They would simply administer the correct amount.

 #### Sapience